Maria Hepel: Early life and education

 Professor of Chemistry in 1976.
-She also completed postdoctoral training in chemistry at the State University of New York at Buffalo (1982) and in physics at Brooklyn College, City University of New York (1985).
+She also completed postdoctoral training in chemistry at the State University of New York at Buffalo (1982) and in physics at Brooklyn College of the City University of New York (1985).

 Career

-Hepel's academic career continued at SUNY Potsdam, where she was hired as an Associate Professor in 1985, and Professor of Chemistry in 1991.
+Hepel's academic career continued at State University of New York at Potsdam, where she was hired as an Associate Professor in 1985, and Professor of Chemistry in 1991.
 From 2007 to 2015, she served as the Chair of the Chemistry Department.

 In addition to her tenure at SUNY Potsdam, Hepel held adjunct positions, including an Adjunct Full Professor at SUNY Buffalo's Chemistry Department from 2002 to 2012.
 She was also an Adjunct Associate Professor at SUNY Buffalo from 1989 to 2002, and an Adjunct Assistant Professor at Brooklyn College of the City University of New York (CUNY) from 1984 to 1985, where she also held a Senior Research Associate position in the Physics Department.

 Hepel authored and co-authored 179 publications, including 4 edited books, 44 contributed book chapters, published by the American Chemical Society, Materials Science Society and the Electrochemical Society, and peer-reviewed articles published in international scientific journals.

 She has secured over $1.3 million in grants, advancing SUNY Potsdam’s research programs.
 Hepel holds memberships in the American Chemical Society (1981 – present), the Electrochemical Society (1980–present), and the Materials Research Society (1998–present).